 Back burning in the national parks begins early Spring.
 The suburbs take on a surreal glow from the sun through the rising smoke.
 The light and the smell of ash from the first back burn signals summer is around the corner, when the bushfires start.

-by a smouldering sun
+balconies lit by a smouldering sun first back burn

 In Australia, 'midden' principally refers to the shell heaps left a long time ago by Aboriginal folk.
 Where I live, they're often found in sheltered spots with incredible views of the water.